Liability Coverage for Damage to Rented Premises

 Two Coverages in One

-Damage To Premises Rented To You coverage can be confusing because it is provided by exceptions to certain exclusions found under Coverage A. In addition, it actually consists of two separate coverages:
+Damage To Premises Rented To You coverage can be confusing because it is provided by exceptions to certain property damage exclusions found in a liability policy under Coverage A, Bodily Injury or Property Damage Liability.
+The coverage is comprised of two parts:

 - Coverage for claims or suits that arise from fire damage to rented premises

-Claims or suits that arise from fire damage to rented premises are covered by an exception to most (but not all) of the exclusions listed under Coverage A. This exception usually appears at the end of the Coverage A exclusions.
-It affords coverage for claims or suits arising out of property damage by fire to premises rented to you or occupied by you without a lease with the owner's permission.
-Only fire damage to premises is covered.
-Here is an example of the type of claim this coverage is intended to address.
+The standard liability policy covers claims or suits that arise from fire damage to rented premises via an exception to most (but not all) of the exclusions listed under Coverage A. Coverage is provided for claims or suits arising out of property damage by fire to premises rented to you or occupied by you without a lease with the owner's permission.
+Here is an example of a covered claim.